tmotagam/Secweb/README.md

 ## :warning: This is a Dev Version Readme.

-Secweb is the pack of middlewares for setting security headers for fastapi and can also be used for any framework created on starlette it has 17 middlewares for setting headers of your website and also for your api`s
+Secweb is the pack of middlewares for setting security headers for fastapi and can also be used for any framework created on starlette it has 17 middlewares for setting headers of your website and also for your api(s)

+Now all the middlewares are pure ASGI implemented middlewares and from now on all the release will have sigstore signatures you can get them from the github release for both dev and production Secweb.

 The list of middleware is as follows: